V4Fire/Client/src/base/b-router/README.md

 }
 ```

-Mind, the router is global for all components, i.e., a dictionary that this method passes to the router will
+The router is global for all components, i.e., a dictionary that this method passes to the router will
 extend the current route data but not override.

 ### Synchronizing with the router after initializing a component